 Here’s more about the costliest winter weather events in American history.

 - CPI-Adjusted Total Cost: $2.2 billion

-The old saying goes that March “comes in like a lion, goes out like a lamb” and vice versa, but it seems unlikely the Northeast got anywhere near $2.2 billion worth of mild Spring weather on the tail end of March this year.
+The old saying goes that March “comes in like a lion, goes out like a lamb” and vice versa, but it seems unlikely the Northeast got anywhere near $2.2 billion worth of mild Spring weather on the tail end of March last year.
 After a powerful nor’easter slammed the region, damages from a combination of high winds — the heaviest gust hit 97 mph — heavy snow and coastal erosion translated to billions in damage.

 New Job Alert: How Much Storm Chasers Really Make

 - Dates: Jan.
 5-8, 2014